Typeerror: takes 1 positional argument but 2 were given ( Solved )

 Conclusion

-Typeerror: takes 1 positional argument but 2 were given error comes mostly when you forget to add “self” argument for the method inside the class.
-These are the way to solve this type of Typeerror.
+TypeError: takes 1 positional argument but 2 were given error comes mostly when you forget to add “self” argument for the method inside the class.
+These are the way to solve this type of TypeError.

 I hope this tutorial has solved your queries.
 Even if you have doubts then you can contact us for more help.
 Please visit this generic informative article on typeerror in Python to strengthen the depth of the topic.